jacobhal/git-course/14_rebasing/README.md

 **Combine multiple commits into one using Rebase**
 Right click the commit --> Interactive Rebase --> Squash into parent (groups the current commit together with the last one)

-## Explore graph and commits in Fork/Sourcetree
+## Explore graph with git log

-Temporary text
+`git log --graph` - A visual representation of the commit tree